-This production features the First Nations' language, Sydney Language (also know as Dharag) (from the Sydney area).
+This production features the First Nations language Sydney Language (Sydney basin).

 Sections of Patyegarang

 Eora - The spirit of Patyegarang awakens in a celebration of people and land

 Dawes - A new arrival, a new connection to country